-They can also be your servicer even if you are not in close proximity to Utah.
-In case your loans have been handed to CornerStone for service, there has been a lot of talk on whether Cornerstone and the services they provide are legitimate, so before we go further let’s clear that out of the way and establish the fact that they are a valid service provider.
+They can also be your servicer even if you are not near Utah.
+In case your loans have been handed to CornerStone for service, there has been a lot of talk on whether Cornerstone student loans and the services they provide are legitimate, so before we go further let’s clear that out of the way and establish the fact that they are a valid service provider.
 This article will help you understand everything you can expect from them.

 List of contents